AaronAppel/QwerkE/Documentation/Old Notes.md

 Bullet is also dependent on a globally \#included root folder.

 Apr 6th 2018
-Got TestGame project running by ading a reference to engine.
+Got TestGame project running by adding a reference to engine.
 Is that good or bad?
 It might be better to remove references in the future.

 Apr 9th 2018